AnthonyP57/Cirilla---a-LLM-made-on-a-budget/KAN/README.md

 # Kolmogorov-Arnold Networks (KAN)

 [^1] [^2] MLPs are made up of linear learnable transformations with fixed non-linearities, such as ReLU.
+KANs just have non-linear layers.

 ![](./img/kan_vs_mlp.png)